Open 6:00am to 6:00pm, year-round.

 • may also have a language barrier (English is not your first language), a disability or developmental delay, or other issues that make them at risk for failing in school.

 For the safety and security of all the children at The Learning Center, there are several forms that must be completed before enrollment.
 Many of these forms will also need to be updated every six months.
-For your convenience, the most frequently needed forms are available for downloading on our Forms page.
-Our tuition rates and family handbook are also available.
+Our tuition rates and family handbook are also available upon request.

 Scholarships may be available to families who qualify for assistance.
 If you need help to bridge the gap, please inquire about financial aid.
-Child care scholarships are made possible through the generosity of private foundations and corporate support.
+Early learning scholarships are made possible through the generosity of private foundations and corporate support.